-The CSBA formed 5 committees at the Winter Meeting on 11/3/12: Best Practices, Data Collection, Forage, Master Beekeeper and Pesticides.
+The CSBA formed 5 committees at the Winter Meeting in 2012: Best Practices, Data Collection, Forage, Master Beekeeper and Pesticides.
 The November 2014 Winter Meeting modified these committees to delete Pesticides and include Agritourism.
 You do not need to be a CSBA member to contribute to these committees.
 These committees are chaired by volunteers and have the following overarching goals:

 AgriTourism (brand new)–Agritourism is a booming industry.
 As the name indicates, it combines an agricultural experience with tourism interest.
 People like to know how their food is produced.
 The Colorado Department of Agriculture has a marvelous website containing a wealth of information on agritourism.
 In 2014, the Colorado State Legislature passed a HB14-1280 which limits liability for those engaged in agritourism activities.
 This is important to us beekeepers!
 The CSBA would like its members to capitalize on this trend.
 Greg Townsend is the voluntary chair of this committee.
 He can be reached at: email@example.com.

 Best Practices–This committee would be responsible for drafting a set of “Best Practices” for beekeepers of different hive types in different settings.
 The committee would scan the internet for best practices documents to use as models for the crafting of a CO Best Practices.
 The committee will compile and expand that data as necessary to create a CO Best Practices series of reference documents for new and existing beekeepers as well as for the general public.
 Best practices would be another helpful tool in the effort to remove all bee bans.
 This committee will communicate by email only and estimated time needed for adequate participation is approximately 2 hours monthly.
 Phil Bradbury of BCBA is the voluntary chair of this committee.
 He can be reached at firstname.lastname@example.org.